mentaal/aio-rpc/README.md

 ## Examples
-Exampple server and client can be seen within the examples directory.
+Example server and client can be seen within the examples directory.